Animal-Sentience Discussion Tree

 (In reality, the tree is much, much larger than what is pictured above.
 I had a long discussion with @AstralKing7 but he has since blocked me so our exchange doesn’t show in the tree.
 In your view of the tree our exchange may show.)

-The tree started with this tweet I wrote in response to Dawkins:
+The tree started with a tweet I wrote in response to Dawkins.
+He had tweeted:

 My tweet got many views and responses because Dawkins has lots of followers and I commented on his tweet fairly quickly.